How To Define Your Target Market in 7 Steps

 Facebook’s Target Market

-The focus market for Facebook has changed over time.
-The company targeted college students in the United States in its early years.
-Facebook now targets a broader market and is viewed as a social media network primarily utilized by middle-aged (25-34 years) mobile using adults in 157 countries.
+Facebook’s focus market has changed over time.
+In its early years, the company targeted college students in the United States.
+Now, Facebook targets a broader market and is viewed as a social media network primarily utilized by middle-aged (25-34 years) mobile-using adults in 157 countries.

 Atlassian’s Target Market